 Pressure cook potatoes for 3 whistles or until soft.
 Peel the skin and mash it well.

-Heat 2 tsp of oil, add cumin seeds, when it splutters, add finely chopped onions, green chillies and saute until onions turn transperent.
-Then add the mashed potatoes, coriander powder, cumin powder, kitchen king masala powder or garam masala powder, chilli powder, salt needed and cook for 2-3 minutes until every thing gets blended well.
+Heat 2 tsp of oil, add cumin seeds, fennel seeds, when it splutters, add finely chopped onions, green chillies and saute until onions turn transperent.
+Then add the mashed potatoes, coriander powder, cumin powder, kitchen king masala powder or garam masala powder, chilli powder, dry mango powder/amchur powder, salt needed and cook for 2-3 minutes until every thing gets blended well.

 Add finely chopped coriander leaves, mix well and leave it to cool.